-We talk about pubic symphysis pain during pregnancy, and many times it resolves pretty quickly after birth.
-But, what if the pubic pain doesn’t go away or your doctor tells you you have pubic symphysis separation postpartum?
+Do you have pubic bone pain after birth?
+We talk about pubic symphysis pain during pregnancy.
+And many times pubic bone pain postpartum resolves after birth.
+But, what if the pubic pain doesn’t go away?
+What if your doctor tells you have pubic symphysis separation postpartum?

-Pubic symphysis separation (or pubic symphysis diastasis) is defined as the widening of the pubic joint of more than 10 mm and is considered a complication of vaginal childbirth or pregnancy.
-While you’re still in the hospital or birthing center, you can initiate the following exercises safely if there is no increase in pain:
+SPD is the widening of the pubic joint of more than 10 mm.
+It is a complication of vaginal childbirth or pregnancy.
+Try the following exercises while still in the hospital if there is no increase in pain:

-Taking deep breaths where you feel your ribcage expand all the way around (360 degree breathing) and then gently relax back down.
+Taking deep breaths.
+You should you feel your ribcage expand all the way around (360 degree breathing).
+Then gently relax back down.
 Consider spending 1-2 minutes doing diaphragm breathing a few times a day.

 Gentle Transverse Abdominis isometrics

-Gently contract the deep abdominal muscles known as your TA found just inside your hip bones in the front like you’re putting on a tight pair of pants or fogging up a mirror (like a deep huff).
-Do this for 3-5 seconds, ideally on an exhale, to help with the contraction.
+Contract the deep abdominal muscles known as your TA.
+Find them inside your hip bones in the front.
+Imagine you’re putting on a tight pair of pants or fogging up a mirror (like a deep huff).
+Do this for 3-5 seconds, on an exhale, to help with the contraction.
 Do 5-10 repetitions a few times a day.

 Gentle Pelvic Floor Isometrics

-Gently contract your pelvic floor muscles on an exhale like you’re stopping the flow of urine, or holding back gas, or picking up a bean with your vagina.
+Gently contract your pelvic floor muscles on an exhale.
+Imagine you are stopping the flow of urine, holding back gas, or picking up a bean with your vagina.
 Do this gently for the length of your exhale, then relax on inhale.
 Repeat 5-10 times a day.

 Gentle Gluteal Isometrics (Butt Squeeze)